 Breeding, Pet Care Pro Tips, Puppy and Kitten Care, Safe and Effective Cleaning

-When puppies are on the way, these five products are must-haves to keep moms and babies healthy.
+How can I prepare for my dog to give birth?
+What do I need to take care of a puppy and mom after birth?
+When puppies are on the way, these eight products are must-haves to keep moms and babies healthy.

 Start pregnant dogs on Breeder’s Edge Oxy Momma five to seven days before whelping and give it while nursing.
-This prenatal supplement stimulates and helps mom recover from birthing.
-I usually tell people to stop about a week before you wean.
-That way her milk will slow up and she will not have an issue drying up.
+This prenatal supplement stimulates milk production and helps mom recover from birthing.
+Stop about a week before you wean so she begins to dry up.

 Use one ounce of Chlorhexidine to a gallon of water.
 Clean anywhere you like since this disinfectant is very safe for puppies at any age.

 Use Breeder’s Edge Clean Cut Iodine on all puppy umbilical cords at birth.
-Works to disinfect and dry up umbilical cords.
+Dip the cord at birth, two hours and twice a day until the cord drops off to disinfect and dry up umbilical cords.
+This will protect puppies from an infection that ascends up the cord and can cause peritonitis and rapid death in very young pups.

 Use Breeder’s Edge Nurture Mate on any puppy that is struggling at birth (not nursing or very small).
 It is rich in colostrum and can be used up to two weeks if needed.
 Put a pea-sized amount on your finger and rub on the roof of the puppy’s mouth.
 It will melt in their mouth and go down.
 Use once a day for two weeks on any puppy smaller than its littermates.
 Use it three to four times a day on any puppy that is sick or struggling.